 SFC Detrick's work as a recruiter keeps him in close contact with many of the local high schools, so it's not surprising that much of his volunteer service revolves around helping kids in the community.
-One youth organization SFC Detrick is very involved with is the Future Farmers of America, officially called the National FFA Organization.
-FFA is a career and technical student organization that working with the FFA, SFC Detrick is a board member of the Marion Chamber of Commerce, a member of the Illinois Farm Bureau and is involved in the local Veteran community.
+One youth organization SFC Detrick is very involved with is the Future Farmers of America, officially called the National

+FFA Organization.
+FFA is a career and technical student organization that promotes and supports agricultural education for middle and high school students.